 You should read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in South Molton and other areas of the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also question the situation with your conveyancing solicitor who conducted the conveyancing.

-I'm buying a new build house in South Molton with the aid of help to buy.
-The developers refused to move on the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent told me not to tell my conveyancer about the extras as it may affect my loan with the bank.
-Do I keep my lawyer in the dark?.
+I am buying a new build house in South Molton with the aid of help to buy.
+The builders refused to reduce the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent advised me not inform my lawyer about the extras as it will put at risk my loan with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.